Cheesy Scalloped Potatoes with Bacon

 5. Now add some flour to the onions and cook for a few minutes to cook your flour.

 6. Add your milk and/or cream to the flour and onion and create a thick bechamel.
-Add some Worcheshire sauce and hot sauce to your liking (I did a couple splashes) and continue whisking.
+Add some Worcestershire sauce and hot sauce to your liking (I did a couple splashes) and continue whisking.
 Now add your cheeses, reserving some of the shredded cheese for the top of your casserole.
 I used shredded cheddar cheese and cream cheese, but you could easily use any type of cheese.
 Note: After whisking, if you want a creamier sauce, add more milk and/or cream; if you want a thicker sauce, add more cheese.

 7. Now grab a casserole dish and start to create those layers of goodness.
 Butter the sides of the casserole dish to prevent any sticking.
-Place a later of the potatoes on the bottom and add 1/4 of the cheese sauce.
+Place a layer of the potatoes on the bottom and add 1/4 of the cheese sauce.
 Spread the cheese sauce evenly across the potatoes.

 8. Now repeat that layer.
 On top of the second layer, add slices of American cheese.
 You’ll still have creamy potatoes without this extra later, but I like adding American cheese because it helps create extra creaminess.
 Now repeat those layers again and top with extra shredded cheese, crispy bacon and your green onions.